staten-island-tech/object-oriented-adventures-nontendo-of-north-sentinel-island/readme.md

 ## Slime Dungeon
 fight 3 blue slimes, then the boss
 Boss: "Slime King - Amalgamaion of Slime"
-hp: 75
+75 HP
-Damage per hit:
+Either 12 or 15 DMG per attack

 ## Goblin Dungeon
 fight two swarms of goblins , or 5 each back to back, then boss